 Red Light Therapy:

-This light therapy is most effective in the treatment of blackheads and whiteheads because it decreases oil production by providing a gentle heat source that won’t dry out your skin.
+Red light therapy for acne is most effective in the treatment of blackheads and whiteheads because it decreases oil production by providing a gentle heat source that won’t dry out your skin.

 How Does It Work?

-Red light works because of its wavelength.
+Red light works for acne because of its wavelength.
 Wavelength on the visual spectrum determines the color of the light you see.
-Red has a long wavelength, around 700 nanometers, and it is the last visible color before invisible infrared light.
+Red has a long wavelength,around 700 nanometers, and it is the last visible color before invisible infrared light.
 Although we can’t see infrared, we can feel it in the form of heat.

 Red light therapy doesn’t include any harmful rays, and it is milder than pure infrared light, which is what the sun emits.
 Because it softens oil and shrinks sebaceous glands, this light can both treat and prevent acne to a degree.